damideb/blutech/README.md

 # Operation of Application

-The page shows 11 products gotten from an API
+The page shows 11 products gotten from an API.
  Users can search for products by the SKU number

 # API
 http://3.88.1.181:8000/products/public/catalog?supplier=FragranceX